VasilisAvgoustakis/citizen-quest-scripts/README.md

-# Future-Mobility scripts
+# Future-Democracy scripts

-These scripts are used to setup a station running the future-mobility exhibit.
+These scripts are used to setup a station running the future-democracy exhibit.

 # Installation